grumpyshoe/android-module-permissionmanager/README.md

 ```

 It's best practise to inform the user about why permission are needed before requesting them so you can define a `PermissionRequestExplanation` at  `permissionRequestPreExecuteExplanation` with information that explains this request.
-When adding this parameter, a AlertDialog will beshown before requestin permissions.
+When adding this parameter a AlertDialog will be shown before requesting permissions.

 If the user denies a permission first but another action requests this again because it's needed to do the job, then that's where `shouldShowRequestPermissionRationale` takes place.

   You can also define which titel should be shown by adding a `PermissionRequestExplanation` to the attribute `permissionRequestRetryExplanation`.

-  At leat you can define which *requestCode* should be used on permissino requests.
+  Last but not least you can define which *requestCode* should be used on permission requests.
 The default is *_8102_*.

   _Example implementation with all available attributes:_